 English Our English studies will include the four language arts domains: Reading, Writing, Speaking, and Listening.
 We will incorporate literary classics, informational texts, poetry, creative writing, and grammar instruction into our studies of all topics.
 Students will read, analyze, and respond to texts, cite from texts, write in various styles, and work both independently and collaboratively on projects and presentations.
 Respectful listening, tolerance of differing opinions, and peaceful coexistence will be practiced.

-Weekly activities include music classes, art, PE, Reading Buddies, library time, and media literacy.
-FoodLab is a weekly class in which students participate in the planning, preparing, and serving of school lunches as part of the Farm-to-Table school lunch program headed by Ms. Emelia.
+In previous years, weekly activities included music classes, art, PE, Reading Buddies, library time, and FoodLab.
+FoodLab is a weekly class in which students participate in the planning, preparing, and serving of school lunches as part of the integrated school lunch program headed by Ms. Emelia.

 In addition, normally during their 5th and 6th grade years, students participate in field trips, camping trips, drama and musical productions, the "Age of Sail" program on the historical ship Balclutha, and multi-night science camping trips to Lassen Volcanic National Park and Big Sur.
 Pacific School will continue all of these traditions as soon as the public health situation allows.